-A 345 kV gen-tie line will deliver the output of the Project from the collector substation described in Section 6.1.1 to SMMPA's 345 kV Byron Substation, which is the point of interconnection for the Project.
+A 161 kV or 345 kV gen-tie line will deliver the output of the Project from the collector substation described in Section 6.1.1 to SMMPA's 345 kV Byron Substation, which is the point of interconnection for the Project.
 The 345 kV gen-tie line interconnection request is MISO queue position No. J441 and currently is in the February 2017 Definitive Planning Phase cycle, which is anticipated to conclude in May 2019.
-DCW intends to execute a provisional generation interconnection agreement with MISO in the fall of 2018 timeframe.
+DCW intends to execute a provisional generation interconnection agreement with MISO in the fall of 2018 timeframe.the point of interconnection.